 Projects will focus on Quantum Physics, Quantum Materials, Condensed Matter, and Optical Physics.
 Examples include: levitated quantum optomechanics; nano-optics of quantum materials; studies of phase transitions in superconductors, magnetic materials, and H2O ice; experiments on magnetic films and nanostructures; biofilm, corrosion research using imaging and chemical analysis techniques; applied optics and optical storage; quantum computing; and theory of superfluids.

 Montana State University - Bozeman

-Financial Support - Stipends are $6000 for the 10 Week program.
-Round-trip travel coss to Bozeman, on-campus housing and a food allowance will be provided.
+Financial Support - Stipends are $6250 for the ten-week program.
+Round-trip airfare to Bozeman (from within the USA), on-campus housing accommodation, and a food allowance will be provided.